Pac (wrestler): Various feuds (2019–2020)

-Death Triangle (2020–2022)
+Death Triangle (2020–2024)

-On 4 March episode of Dynamite, Pac formed an alliance with the Lucha Brothers (Pentagon Jr. and Rey Fenix) called The Death Triangle, attacking Orange Cassidy and Best Friends (Chuck Taylor and Trent).
+On 4 March episode of Dynamite, Pac formed an alliance with the Lucha Brothers (Penta El Zero Miedo. and Rey Fenix) called The Death Triangle, attacking Orange Cassidy and Best Friends (Chuck Taylor and Trent).
 Pac would become absent from AEW television soon after as he was unable to travel due to the COVID-19 pandemic.
 After an eight-month absence from television, Pac returned to AEW on the 11 November episode of Dynamite where he confronted Eddie Kingston, thus turning face for the first time since 2016.
 On the following episode of Dynamite, Death Triangle was reformed after Fénix and Pentagón Jr. saved Pac from an attack by Kingston, The Butcher and The Blade.

 At New Year's Smash on 13 January 2021, Pac defeated Kingston.
 At Revolution on 7 March, Pac and Fénix won a Casino Tag Team Battle Royale to determine the next challengers for the AEW World Tag Team Championship.
 They challenged The Young Bucks (Matt Jackson and Nick Jackson) for the tag team championship on the 14 April episode of Dynamite, but were defeated.
-This match was awarded a five star rating from Dave Meltzer.
 Ranked as the #2 contender for the AEW World Championship, Pac and Orange Cassidy faced off in a rematch to decide the #1 contender for Kenny Omega at Double or Nothing.
 The match ended in a double count-out, due to interference from Omega and Don Callis.
 However, Tony Khan signed a three-way match for Double or Nothing, in which Omega retained his championship.

-After Double or Nothing, Pac started a feud with Andrade El Idolo, which led to a match on the September 9 episode of Rampage, where Pac was defeated.
-Pac and Andrade had a rematch on the October 22 episode of Rampage, where Pac emerged victorious.
+After Double or Nothing, Pac started a feud with Andrade El Idolo, which led to a match on the 9 September episode of Rampage, where Pac was defeated.
+Pac and Andrade had a rematch on the 22 October episode of Rampage, where Pac emerged victorious.
 At Full Gear, Pac teamed with Cody Rhodes against Andrade and Malakai Black in a winning effort.
-On the February 23 edition of Dynamite, Pac again teamed with Penta El Zero Miedo, who was now using the name 'Penta Oscuro', to defeat Kings Of The Black Throne (Brody King and Malakai Black).
+On the 23 February edition of Dynamite, Pac again teamed with Penta El Zero Miedo, who was now using the name 'Penta Oscuro', to defeat Kings Of The Black Throne (Brody King and Malakai Black).
 At Revolution's buy-in show, Pac and Oscuro would team with Erick Redbeard in a trios match against the House of Black (now completed with Buddy Matthews), which they lost.